Bone Spur Treatment Methods

 - Injections.
 This method is generally only used if exercise, stretching and behavior modification have proven ineffective.
 Injections of corticosteroids administered by a pain-management physician into the epidural space near the affected joint can provide temporary pain relief.

-Other possible therapies may include anti-inflammatories, muscle spasm medication, chiropractic treatments, physical therapy and acupuncture.
-However, it is crucial to consult your doctor prior to starting any new form of treatment.
+Other bone spur therapies may include anti-inflammatories, muscle spasm medication, chiropractic treatments, physical therapy and acupuncture.
+However, it is crucial to consult your doctor prior to starting any new form of alternative treatment for bone spurs.

-If these therapies have proven unsuccessful after several weeks or months, your doctor may recommend that you undergo surgery to remove your bone spurs and release neural compression.
+If these therapies have proven unsuccessful after several weeks or months, your doctor may recommend that you undergo surgery to remove your bone spurs and release nerve compression.